ori-123/newsbase/README.md

    it's only metadata.
 7. You can use PHP's built-in webserver to run the backend: `php -S localhost:8000`.
 You _can_ change the port, but for simplicity's sake and to allow for not using any serious frontend frameworks and bundles, it _is_ hardcoded in the fetches, so you'll have to change those also in the script files.
-So recomment sticking with 8000.
+So recommend sticking with 8000.
 8. Start Apache server (`httpd.exe -k start` on Windows machines)
 9. Open `http://localhost/newsbase/frontend/public_html/index.html` or `http://localhost/newsbase/public_html/index.php` in
    a browser.